ibm-cloud-docs/ibm-spectrum-lsf/setting-up-multi-cluster-job-forwarding.md

     10.244.128.62 icgen2host-10-244-128-62
     10.244.128.63 icgen2host-10-244-128-63

-    192.168.0.4 on-premise-master   # added
+    192.168.0.4 on-premise-management   # added
     ```
     {: codeblock}

-    For the on-premises `/etc/hosts` file, make sure to add the information about the master node in the cloud cluster:
+    For the on-premises `/etc/hosts` file, make sure to add the information about the management host in the cloud cluster:

     ```
     10.244.128.37 icgen2host-10-244-128-37 #added